PPUNIX FAQ

 Which disks are backed up and when?

-Some data disks are still backed up to the OUCS HFS (Oxford University Computing Service Hierarchical File Store) using the IBM ADSM software.
-This provides an ability to restore a disk if it is lost but does not provide any history.
+Incremental backups of the /home directories are performed every weekday evening.
+The policy has been not to backup data disks as we do not have the capacity to back every thing up.
+They are backed up to the OU IT Services HFS (Oxford University IT Services Hierarchical File Store) using the IBM Tivoli software.
+This provides an ability to restore files if it is deleted.
 So if you modify a file and later want the original version there is no way of getting it.
 If you delete a file and wish to get it back provided you ask for it within a week or two it should be retrievable.

 What about PC backups?